ItradeLQ/azure-network-protocols/README.md

-Open WireShark and for ICMP Traffic only.
-This traffic will display the relay request and deliver, also known as "ping".
+Open WireShark and search for ICMP Traffic only.
+This traffic will display the relay request and delivery, also known as "ping".
 We will be able to see how many packets are requested and recieved.
 Wireshark can then be used to inspect the packets of data.

 <a href="https://imgur.com/y9ZjdRI"><img src="https://i.imgur.com/y9ZjdRI.png" title="source: imgur.com" /></a>